 How do you file a property damage liability claim?

 Property damage liability claims are filed by the individual who incurs the damage.
 These are the common steps when you will take to file a claim against a driver who has damaged your property.

-- Exchange insurance information: when the accident occurs, follow proper protocol for your state for notifying the authorities or emergency services as necessary.
-Also be sure to get the insurance information from the at-fault driver.
+- Exchange insurance information: When the accident occurs, follow proper protocol for your state for notifying the authorities or emergency services as necessary.
+Also, get the insurance and contact information from the at-fault driver.
 Collect photo or video documentation of all damages.

-- Property damage liability reimburses others when they file a claim against you
+- Property damage liability reimburses others when you cause damage to their car or property while driving.

-- Your state dictates the minimum coverage you need
+- Your state dictates the minimum property damage liability coverage you need.

-Property damage liability helps protect you financially from potential lawsuits when you cause an accident.
-Purchasing additional coverage offers extra protection and may be worth the cost, especially since a costly accident can quickly exceed minimum policy amounts.
+Property damage liability helps protect you financially when you cause an accident.
+While you’re required to have a certain amount by state regulations, purchasing higher limits offers extra protection.
+It may be worth the cost, especially as an accident can quickly exceed minimum policy amounts.
 Discuss coverage limits with your insurer to be best protected while on the road.